 Dr. Edlyn Peña is a faculty member and researcher at California Lutheran University.
 Dr. Peña is highly active in the autism and disability community.
-When she is not spending time with her husband and son, she engages in research that contributes knowledge about preparing students with autism for higher education and delivers workshops to educate others about students on the spectrum.
+She engages in research that contributes knowledge about preparing students with autism for higher education and delivers workshops to educate others about students on the spectrum.

 Visit Dr. Edlyn Peña's Autism Research Facebook Page

 Photo by Purelight Photography